 Chapter 1 - Purpose and Background

 There are two general paths to lawful permanent resident (LPR) status.
-Foreign nationals living abroad apply for an immigrant visa at a consular office of the Department of State (DOS).
-Once issued a visa, a foreign national may enter the United States and become an LPR upon entry.
-Foreign nationals who qualify for LPR status who are living in the United States may file an application with USCIS to adjust their status to LPR status, or they may apply for an immigrant visa abroad.
+Aliens living abroad apply for an immigrant visa at a consular office of the Department of State (DOS).
+Once issued a visa, an alien may enter the United States and become an LPR upon entry.
+Aliens who qualify for LPR status who are living in the United States may file an application with USCIS to adjust their status to LPR status, or they may apply for an immigrant visa abroad.

-Congress created the adjustment of status provisions to enable a foreign national physically present in the United States to become an LPR without incurring the expense and inconvenience of traveling abroad to obtain an immigrant visa.
+Congress created the adjustment of status provisions to enable an alien physically present in the United States to become an LPR without incurring the expense and inconvenience of traveling abroad to obtain an immigrant visa.
 Congress has further modified the adjustment of status provisions to:

 Promote family unity;